frasera00/PyISV/README.md

 - Scripts: contains example script to run the libraries
   - compute_single_rdf.py: describe how to compute the RDF (histogram of intertomic distances) using the functions contained in PyISV/features_calc_utils.py.
 It uses ase package and need xyz format of the trajectories.
 It will compute the overall rdfs of the structures.
   - compute_triple_rdf.py: describe how to compute the RDF (histogram of intertomic distances) using the functions contained in PyISV/features_calc_utils.py.
 It uses ase package and need xyz format of the trajectories.
 It will compute 3 RDFs.
 It is thought for binary systems.
 The elements will need to be specified in order to have ase library to extract the corresponding positions.
-  - model_training_script.py: contains the code to train the network
+  - model_training_script.py: contains the code to train the network, contains a routine to generate random data to test the code.
   - model_evaluation_script.py: script to run the trained model and evaluate the bottleneck and reconstructions

 # Installation
 Clone the repo and install it in your environment using:
-" pip install . " or " pip install -e . "
+" pip install . " or " pip install -e . " for editable installation